Unizend/lbtc-api/README.md

 ##### Params

 **`path`:** The path to the api
+**`public_api`** Boolean.
+False by default.
+If true it will not add the `/api/` folder before the paht because the localbitcoins public api does not need it.

 ##### Example code

 	const lbtcs = require('../lbtcs-api.js')

-	// Gets a list of payment methos from Venezuela lbtcs.get('payment_methods/ve').then(res => {
+	// Returns a list of payment methos from Venezuela lbtcs.get('payment_methods/ve').then(res => {
+		console.log(res)
+	})

+	// Using the public api to list buying ads in Colombia lbtcs.get('buy-bitcoins-online/co/colombia/cash-deposit', true).then(res => {
 		console.log(res)
 	})